-Theresa Campbell is CEO of Safer Schools Together, an organization focused on promoting a climate and culture of safety in schools and Executive Director of International Centre for Digital Threat Assessment® (ICDTA).
+Theresa Campbell is CEO of Safer Schools Together, an organization focused on promoting a climate and culture of safety in schools and Executive Director of International Center for Digital Threat Assessment® (ICDTA).

 Theresa established Safer Schools Together (SST) in 2008, to provide opportunities for extensive professional development in the areas of safe and caring schools and violence prevention.
 In addition to hosting training symposiums, SST has authored the Safe & Caring School Tool to measure the climate and culture of a school, as well as ensure best practices are followed and the Ministry of Education mandates regarding school/student safety are met.
 Recommendations from each assessment are aimed at ensuring that positive programs and proactive measures to address bullying, drugs and fighting are implemented, or enhanced, ensuring students, staff and parents feel safe and comfortable in their respective schools.
 SST was awarded the contract for the British Columbia Provincially mandated ERASE Bullying Prevention Training Strategy for which, Theresa is the lead trainer.